 Contract completion date: Spring 2017

 !!
 TRAFFIC LAYOUT CHANGE !

-Lisnasoo Road is closed to access to or from the A26 until the 24th December 2016.
-Diversion routes are in place.
+Springmount Road will be closed to access to and from the A26 on 20th February 2017.
+Diversion routes will be in place.

 For up to date information in regards to traffic management in place in connection with these works please click on the link below;

 To view the A26 Dualling Newsletter please clink on the link below;